Majid Naficy: Poetry

 I am at peace with you.

 The City of Venice cherished his effort and engraved a stanza of this poem "Ah Los Angeles" in the public space on the intersection of Boardwalk and Brooks Ave. in 2000.
-Also the city of Studio City has engraved the first stanza of his poem "Secret of the River" on a bench in Los Angeles Riverfront Park.
+Also the city of Studio City engraved the first stanza of his poem "Secret of the River" on a bench in Los Angeles Riverfront Park.

-Naficy has tried to introduce the poetry of Iranian poets in Los Angeles both to English and Iranian readers.
+Naficy has tried to introduce the poetry of Iranian poets in Los Angeles to both English and Iranian readers.
 On March 20, 1998, he hosted a poetry reading in celebration of Persian New Year in Beyond Baroque Literary Arts Center in Venice Beach in which five poets, Nader Naderpour, Partow Nuriala, Mansour Khaksar, Abbas Saffari and himself read their poems both in Persian and English.
-He also on February 21, 2012, had a talk at Stanford University in English entitled "Persian Poetry in Los Angeles: Nostalgia VS Adaptation".
+Also on February 21, 2012, he had a talk at Stanford University in English entitled "Persian Poetry in Los Angeles: Nostalgia VS Adaptation".
 Finally, Naficy was the guest editor of Ava-ye Tabeed (Voice of Exile), an online Persian journal (No. 11, November 2019) dedicated to the poetry of thirty Iranian poets living in Los Angeles.

 Tributes

 Majid Naficy is one of the six poets featured in the film Poetry of Resilience directed by the Oscar-nominated documentary film-maker Katja Esson.

-He was the first writer in residence in Annenberg Community Beach House in Santa Monica from 2009 to 2010.
+He was the first writer in residence at Annenberg Community Beach House in Santa Monica from 2009 to 2010.

+He received the 2025 Artist Fellowship of the City of Santa Monica, which honors outstanding local artists for their artistic excellence and creative contributions to the community.

 A performance of Naficy's work was included in a 2019 exhibit of artist Shirin Neshat titled "I Will Greet the Sun Again" at the Broad Museum in Los Angeles.

-Naficy's poetry has been engraved by the City in public spaces in Venice Beach and Studio City.
-His life and work was featured in LA Weekly, February 9–15, 2001 written by Louise Steinman, entitled "Poet of Revolution: Majid Naficy's Tragic Journey Home".
+His life and work were featured in LA Weekly, February 9–15, 2001 written by Louise Steinman, entitled "Poet of Revolution: Majid Naficy's Tragic Journey Home".

-In January 2014, a film called "Majid Naficy’s Portrait" was aired on Voice of America in Persian.
+In January 2014, a film called "Majid Naficy's Portrait" was aired on Voice of America in Persian.
 Now it is available with English subtitles on YouTube.